AbhAgg/AbhAgg/README.md

 - 🔭 I’m currently working on various analytics projects
 - 👯 I’m looking to collaborate on : new ideas to fine tune my analytics skills
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with more intersting articles about business analytics and product management
 - 💬 Ask me about : Data Analytics projects, business intelligence use cases, embedded systems, bio-engineering
 - 📫 How to reach me: https://www.linkedin.com/in/abhinandanaggarwal/
 - 😄 Pronouns: He/Him